dasiths/NEventLite/README.md

 ---------------------------------
 NEventLite makes it easier to implement the event sourcing pattern in your .NET project.
 It is opinionated and enforces some patterns.
 The framework is built with support for custom storage providers and event bus architectures in mind.
 We also provide some popular event/snapshot storage provider implementations for NEventLite here.
 Feel free to use it as is or customize it to suit your needs.

-####DISCLAIMER: You generally want to avoid "frameworks" when implementing CQRS or Event Sourcing but NEventLite will help get you on the rails.
+###DISCLAIMER: You generally want to avoid "frameworks" when implementing CQRS or Event Sourcing but NEventLite will merely help get you on the rails.
 You can swap out every aspect of it if need be.
 Think of it as training wheels.

-• The framework (NEventLite.csproj) targets netstandard 1.4
-• Example projects target .net framework 4.6.1
-• This purpose of this NEventLite is to demonstrate the Event Sourcing design pattern using .NET
+â€¢ The framework (NEventLite.csproj) targets netstandard 1.4 â€¢ Example projects target .net framework 4.6.1 â€¢ This purpose of this NEventLite is to demonstrate the Event Sourcing design pattern using .NET

 Author: Dasith Wijesiriwardena
 ----------------------------------
 Requirements:

-• A basic understanding of what Event Sourcing is.
+â€¢ A basic understanding of what Event Sourcing is.
 Start here https://dasith.me/2016/12/02/event-sourcing-examined-part-1-of-3/

-• Installation of EventStore (Optional, There is a built in InMemoryStorageProvider too) "Event Store stores your data as a series of immutable events over time, making it easy to build event-sourced applications" - https://geteventstore.com/)
+â€¢ Installation of EventStore (Optional, There is a built in InMemoryStorageProvider too) "Event Store stores your data as a series of immutable events over time, making it easy to build event-sourced applications" - https://geteventstore.com/)

 It's very easy to use once setup.
 Ideal for implementing the CQRS pattern.